Horse-collar tackle: Risks

 The horse-collar is particularly dangerous due to the awkward position of the player being tackled, who will often fall backward in a twisting motion with one or both legs trapped under the weight of his body.
 This is exacerbated if the player's foot gets caught in the turf and by the additional weight of the defender.
 Potential injuries include sprains or tears to ligaments in the knees and ankles (including the ACL and MCL), and fractures of the tibia and fibula.
-Smith, for instance, was effectively sidelined for two seasons after a horse-collar tackle by Williams broke his right tibia.
+Musa Smith, for instance, was effectively sidelined for two seasons after a horse-collar tackle by Williams broke his right tibia.

-The ban states that a horse-collar tackle is an open-field tackle in which a defender uses the shoulder pads or jersey to immediately bring a ball carrier down.
+In the NFL, the ban states that a horse-collar tackle is an open-field tackle in which a defender uses the shoulder pads or jersey to immediately bring a ball carrier down.
 The term "open field" means that horse-collar tackles committed near the line of scrimmage will be allowed.

+In the NCAA, beginning in 2024, there is no “open field” requirement.
+Therefore, the college horse-collar rule “applies to a ball carrier, including a potential passer, who is inside the tackle box.”
+NCAA Football Rule 9-1-15.